Dolver

 Castle Marmond

 At the head of the dynasty is Duke Belfast Marmond, a shrewd and calculating figure who commands respect.
 His sons are some of the most eligible bachelors in the world, renowned for their charm, good looks, and social standing.
-However, it is widely whispered that their father has one ultimate goal for them: marriage by the end of the season.
-He seeks to secure the future of the Marmond House before his inevitable death.
+Rumors say that the duke seeks to have both his sons married by season's end, ensuring the future of his house before his inevitable demise.

 Recently, however, the family’s reputation has been tarnished by scandal.
-The youngest son, Dominic, long known as the wild, rebellious black sheep of the family, caused a public uproar at one of the family's grand galas.
-Before a gathering of noble guests, Dominic publicly accused his father of being pacted to an Infernal— a warlock in service to Sulfrix, the Arch-Devil of the Infernal Legion.
-The accusation sent shockwaves through both the family and Dolver’s nobility, leaving the family’s reputation hanging precariously in the balance.
+The youngest son, Dominic, long known as the black sheep of the family, caused a public uproar at one of the family's grand galas.
+Before a gathering of noble guests, Dominic publicly accused his father of being bound to an Infernal, a warlock in service to Sulfrix, the archdemon of the Infernal Legion.
+The accusation sent shockwaves through both the family and Dolver’s nobility, leaving the Marmond’s reputation hanging precariously in the balance.

 Naenia